ddev/ddev/docs/content/users/install/shell-completion.md

 === "macOS Zsh with Oh My Zsh"

-    Oh-My-Zsh is calling `compinit` for you when `oh-my-zsh.sh` is sourced (see [docs](https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh)).
-Instead of adding the block that was necessary for  simple `macOS Zsh` place the following line right before `oh-my-zsh.sh` is sourced:
+    Oh My Zsh is calling `compinit` for you when `oh-my-zsh.sh` is sourced (see [docs](https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh)).
+Instead of adding the block that was necessary for `macOS Zsh` place the following line right before the `oh-my-zsh.sh` file is sourced in your `~/.zshrc` file:

     ```bash
     FPATH="$(brew --prefix)/share/zsh/site-functions:${FPATH}"